jacopok/jacopok.github.io/_pages/projects.md

 This is a list of things I'm currently working on, within a timescale around a week.

 1. Contributing to the [LGWA](LGWA) whitepaper
+    1. Writing some preliminary info about localization
+    1. Doing some Fisher runs on massive BBH
     1. Doing a full PE run for a BNS as seen by LGWA
 1. Improving [`GWFish`](https://github.com/janosch314/GWFish)
+    1. Improving user-friendliness for simple tasks
+        1. With documentation!
     1. Consistent ephemeris computation for all detectors
-    1. Making a PR with horizon-finding improvements
-        1. Horizon-finding in the case of long-lived signals: when is the optimal time to detect them?
     1. Updating the `pypi` release of the code
-    1. New documentation for waveform generation
-    1. Implementing antenna patterns (make tests with comparison to pycbc!)
-    1. Implementing Markov chain network duty factor
-    1. Improving user-friendliness for simple tasks
 1. Helping out with some O4 [Virgo](Virgo) chores
     1. Doing the review of TEOBResumS-DALI within the NWI
 1. Supervising a student about [upgrades to `mlgw_bns`](https://github.com/jacopok/mlgw_bns/issues/8)